eth-brownie/brownie/docs/api-network.rst

 ``brownie.network.gas``
 =======================

-The ``gas`` module contains gas strategy classes, as well as abstract base classes for buiding your own gas strategies.
+The ``gas`` module contains gas strategy classes, as well as abstract base classes for building your own gas strategies.

 Gas Strategies
 --------------